MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 5. In the **NuGet Package Manager** window, make sure that **Include prerelease** is selected.

-6. Select the **Browse** tab, search for the [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost) package (version v6.0.0 or later), and install the package.
+6. Select the **Browse** tab, search for the [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost) package and install the latest stable version.
 This package provides everything you need to use the **WindowsXamlHost** control to host a UWP control, including other related NuGet packages.
     > [!NOTE]
-    > Windows Forms apps must use the [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost) package (version v6.0.0 or later).
+    > Windows Forms apps must use the [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost) package.

 7. Configure your solution to target a specific platform such as x86 or x64.
 Custom UWP controls are not supported in projects that target **Any CPU**.